ItzWintr/Machine-writeups-and-CTFs/README.md

 # HTB Writeups by Winter

-This repository contains my Hack The Box writeups in PDF format.
+💀 **Winter's Hack The Box Collection** 💀
-All writeups are for educational purposes only.
+All writeups are in PDF format.
+No scripts, no images, pure walkthroughs.
+For **educational purposes only**.

+---

 ## Machines Solved